-Workplace placements in Birth to Five settings are also permitted during the final year of your course.
+Workplace placements in Birth to Five settings are not encouraged, however, you can apply for two work placements during the final year of your course.
 A request must be lodged in the semester before this placement otherwise it will not be considered.
 Your request will be considered by the relevant Unit Convenor.
 Your interests as a TES and those of your employer may both be served by permitting a workplace placement; however, this is not always the case.
 Students need to consider the advantages and disadvantages of working in their own setting before making an application.
 Please note:

-- Some employers, particularly local councils, do not permit staff to undertake workplace placements. - TES are discouraged from continuing their regular workload as a paid employee as well as completing all the requirements of Professional Experience. - Permission to undertake a workplace placement will not be granted unless there is a qualified teacher in the workplace to act as ST. - Workplace placement is not available for TES who are centre owners, centre directors, or certified supervisors. - The convenience of a workplace placement needs to be considered carefully.
+- Some employers, particularly local councils, do not permit staff to undertake work placements. - TES are discouraged from continuing their regular workload as a paid employee as well as completing all the requirements of Professional Experience. - Permission to undertake a work placement will not be granted unless there is a qualified teacher in the workplace to act as a Supervising Teacher. - Workplace placement is not available for TES who are centre owners, centre directors, or certified supervisors. - The convenience of a work placement needs to be considered carefully.
 The possibility of difficulties with existing colleagues or the potential embarrassment of failure can create significant issues.
 Careful consideration is given to all TES applying for this type of placement.
 Approval is not guaranteed.

 The WIL Office will advise you of the outcome of your request.
-Approval will only be given for Professional Experience workplace placements during the final year of your course.
+Approval will only be given for Professional Experience work placements during the final year of your course.

-Undertaking Professional Experience at a site with a close connection to staff or children
+Undertaking Professional Experience at a school with a close connection to staff or children

 TES are not permitted to undertake a Professional Experience placement where they have a close personal connection with staff or children.
-They are not permitted to undertake Professional Experience at a placement site attended by their child or children, their relatives, or children of their friends.
+They are not permitted to undertake Professional Experience in a centre or school attended by their child or children, their relatives, or children of their friends.